jaaack-wang/ling_feature_extractor/README.md

 - The program is mainly tested on two online accessible corpora, namely [British Academic Spoken Corpus](http://www.reading.ac.uk/AcaDepts/ll/base_corpus/) and [Michigan Corpus of Academic Englush](https://quod.lib.umich.edu/cgi/c/corpus/corpus?page=home;c=micase;cc=micase), but due to copyright concerns, here it is tested on the [test_sample](https://github.com/jaaack-wang/ling_feature_extractor/tree/main/test_sample).

 ## Prerequisites
-The program is written in pure Python language, the release of which should be over 3.6 to make the program properly because of some Python packages it uses.
-However, Java 1.8+ is also required since StanfordCoreNLP is employed, which is written in pure Java.
-To use the functionalities of StanfordCoreNLP, a Python Wrapper called stanfordcorenlp is used here.

 - `Computer Langauges`:
    - Python 3.6+: check with cmd: `python --version` or `python3 --version` ([Download Page](https://www.python.org/downloads/));